2025 Manila local elections: Legal action

-COMELEC en banc has ordered the suspension of the proclamation of Darwin Sia's victory pending resolution of the disqualification case filed against him, however, on May 20, 2025, the Supreme Court issued a temporary restraining order against his disqualification.
+COMELEC en banc ordered the suspension of the proclamation of Darwin Sia's victory pending resolution of the disqualification case filed against him.
+However, on May 20, 2025, the Supreme Court issued a temporary restraining order against his disqualification.

 Although Uy won the congressional race in the sixth district, the COMELEC declared his candidacy void due to his citizenship and proclaimed Abante for his re-election.
-This caused the disenfranchisement of voters from Manila's 6th District, however the decision wasn't final and executory which made Uy's proclamation still in effect.
+However, the decision was not final and executory retained Uy's proclamation.
 On July 7, COMELEC, sitting en banc, upheld the June 30 decision to reject Uy's motion for reconsideration and ordered Abante's formal proclamation as the duly elected representative for Manila's 6th district.
 The following day, Abante was officially declared the winner and immediately assumed office.